ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ```
 So we seem to get a new environment `{y: 2, ...}`.
 How is the expression `x` going to be evaluated in that function's environment?
 There is no `x` in its environment, it must come from somewhere else.

-A> This, by the way, is one of the great defining characteristics of JavaScript and languages in the same family: Whether they allow things like functions to nest inside each other, and if so, how they handle variables from "outside" of a function that are referenced inside a function.
+> This, by the way, is one of the great defining characteristics of JavaScript and languages in the same family: Whether they allow things like functions to nest inside each other, and if so, how they handle variables from "outside" of a function that are referenced inside a function.
 For example, here's the equivalent code in Ruby:
 >
 > lambda { |x|
 >   lambda { |y| x }
 > }[1][2]
 >   #=> 1
 >
 > Now let's enjoy a relaxed Allongé before we continue!